-- What should NE 24th St look like in the future, especially at the intersection with 152nd Ave NE?
+- What should NE 24th Street look like in the future, especially at the intersection with 152nd Avenue NE?

 - What kinds of stormwater management features should be incorporated?

-Draft infrastructure plan materials dated August 2016 are linked below.
-The materials are based on concepts developer in late 2015/early 2016 and public input provided in early 2016.
+The following are draft infrastructure plan materials dated August 2016.
+The materials are based on concepts developed in late 2015/early 2016 and public input provided in early 2016:

-This work builds on the Stormwater and Park Facilities Conceptual Design work completed in 2010 and the Overlake Village Street Design Guidelines completed in 2011.
-Those documents identified infrastructure needs north of NE 24th St and also identified an urban streetscape character that will carry through in the current work for the area south of NE 24th St
+This work builds on the Stormwater and Park Facilities Conceptual Design (PDF) work completed in 2010 and the Overlake Village Street Design Guidelines (PDF) completed in 2011 and adopted into the Redmond Zoning Code in section 21.12 and Appendix 7.
+Those documents identified infrastructure needs north of NE 24th Street and also identified an urban streetscape character that will carry through in the current work for the area south of NE 24th Street.

 The outcome of the current work will be an infrastructure plan and phasing plan that are consistent with the Overlake Village vision and that provide clear guidance to City staff, property owners and developers as the City processes redevelopment applications and makes capital investment decisions.

 Additional land use and transportation modeling for portions of the Overlake Village South study area are underway in 2018.
 The outcomes of this work will inform proposed refinements to the planned transportation network.